Teaching Salaries in Japan: How Much You Can Make as an ESL Teacher?

-The average salary for Japanese ESL instructors is 250,000 yen, or about $2200 USD.
+The average salary for Japanese ESL instructors is ¥250,000 yen (marked by the ¥ symbol), or about $2300.
 There is no shortage of ESL teaching jobs in Japan and some teachers stand to make quite a bit more than that depending on their school and experience.

 |School Type||Japanese Yen||USD|